-This architecture consists of the following components.
-Some solutions may not require every component listed here.
+The architecture of the application consists of the following components.
+Some solutions might not require every component listed here.

 Smart meters and connectivity

-The IoT Central platform provides two extensibility options: Continuous Data Export (CDE) and APIs.
-The customers and partners can choose between these options based to customize their solutions for specific needs.
-For example, one of our partners configured CDE with Azure Data Lake Storage (ADLS).
-They're using ADLS for long-term data retention and other cold path storage scenarios, such batch processing, auditing and reporting purposes.
+The Azure IoT Central platform provides two extensibility options: Continuous Data Export and APIs.
+Customers and partners can choose between these options to customize their solutions for their specific needs.

-An active Azure subscription.
-If you don't have an Azure subscription, create a free account before you begin.
+To complete this tutorial, you need an active Azure subscription.
+If you don't have one, create a free account before you begin.

-To learn more, see Create an IoT Central application.
+To learn more, see Create an Azure IoT Central application.

 Walk through the application

-After you deploy the application template, it comes with sample smart meter device, device model, and a dashboard.
+After you deploy the application template, it comes with a sample smart meter, a device model, and a dashboard.

-Adatum is a fictitious energy company, who monitors and manages smart meters.
-On the smart meter monitoring dashboard, you see smart meter properties, data, and sample commands.
-It enables operators and support teams to proactively perform the following activities before it turns into support incidents:
+Adatum is a fictitious energy company that monitors and manages smart meters.
+The dashboard for monitoring smart meters shows properties, data, and sample commands for meters.
+The dashboard enables operators and support teams to proactively perform the following activities before they become support incidents: